Hardelot, The Opal Coast, Pas-de-Calais

 Hardelot is very popular with city dwellers from Lille and visitors from Belgium in particular thanks to the great golf courses.
 Les Pins (18 holes) is immaculate and said to be the most technical in Europe and Les Dunes (also 18 holes) which is very attractive.
 Both courses take in the pine forests with their gentle and appealing scent and attract players at all levels from professional to beginner.

-There are plenty of places to eat in Hardelot from smart restaurants like La Terrasse to braseries and creperies.
-A supermarket, boulangerie with fresh baked bread, chacuterie and epicerie specialising in local produce is great for the self-catering crowd – you certainly won’t want for great products while you’re in Hardelot – especially recommended are the local Samer strawberries!
+There are several restaurants in Hardelot from smart La Terrasse to braseries and creperies.
+A supermarket, boulangerie with fresh baked bread, chacuterie and epicerie specialising in local produce is great for the self-catering crowd.
+You certainly won’t want for great products while you’re in Hardelot – especially recommended are the local Samer strawberries!

-There are plenty of places to stay – from fine hotels like Les Jardins de Hardelot to gites rureaux, chamber d’hôtes, self-catering villas and caravan and camping sites.
+There are plenty of accommodation choices.
+From fine hotels like Les Jardins de Hardelot to gites rureaux, chamber d’hôtes, self-catering villas and caravan and camping sites.

 Sit on the beach, swim in the sea, ride horses, sail sand yachts, surf, play golf or play tennis at the country club.